-It’s possible to get to Matala from Heraklion with the local bus or with a private car (either by taxi or driving your own rental vehicle), it all depends on how you like to travel, how comfortable you feel when traveling roads you are not familiar with, and how much money you can spend on transport.
+It’s possible to get to Matala from Heraklion with the local bus or with a private car (either by taxi or driving your rental vehicle), it all depends on how you like to travel, how comfortable you feel when traveling roads you are not familiar with, and how much money you can spend on transport.

 You will not be attached to any inconvenient bus schedule and it’s the best way to make unexpected stops and discover places that you would otherwise miss.

-When you plan your trip and itinerary remember that traveling by bu is really easy on the north coast of the island while getting to popular places in the south, in our case Matala, things can get more complicated.
+When you plan your trip and itinerary remember that traveling by bus is easy on the north coast of the island while getting to popular places in the south, in our case Matala, things can get more complicated.

-Since many small villages lack regular or frequent bus connections, some points that you really want to visit can be hard to reach Unless you have an unlimited budget to travel by taxi, which is not really common.
+Since many small villages lack regular or frequent bus connections, some points that you want to visit can be hard to reach Unless you have an unlimited budget to travel by taxi, which is not common.

 If you’re ready to travel by bus, I can only recommend you to travel light, to plan your schedules, and to allow some extra time for unforeseen situations, like extra traffic (or a herd of goats in the middle of the road!), a driver missing a stop or any other situation that could come up.

 If traveling by bus, always check this website for further accurate and updated information, schedules tend to change without previous notice quite often!